mickmccann/MS3-Small-Jobs/TESTING.md

 - Having a bit of an issue trying to get the mobile side navigation to display when the hamburger menu is tapped.

     - It's probably something very small which I'll resolve later.
+        - Resloved this issue by ammending the file structure.

 ## Footer On Safari

 - When viewd live on Safari mobile browser, the footer is not sticking to the bottom and it's not displaying its intended colour.
 Works fine in Safari on the laptop.
 [Footer issue image](wireframes/footer_issue.png).

     - Issue resolved itself.

 [^ back to contents ^](#contents)